mosh666/PSmediaManager/README.md

 **Q: How do I add a new plugin?** Extend `PSmm.Requirements.psd1` with a new entry, implement acquisition logic or leverage existing patterns, add tests, update docs.

+**Q: Why does `Select-PSmmProject` use `[object]` instead of `[AppConfiguration]`?** Functions in dependent modules (PSmm.Projects, PSmm.UI) that accept configuration objects use `[object]` type annotations and validate at runtime to avoid type resolution failures during module loading.
+This ensures modules load correctly even before custom types are available in the session scope, while maintaining type safety through runtime checks.

 ---

 If you find issues or have feature ideas, please open an issue.
 Feedback accelerates maturity.